 v.
 The lack of a decorative rose.

 It is tantalising to wonder how the recorder, fiddle and koboz were lost, and whether this was the result of three different strokes of bad luck, or one catastrophic accident, or perhaps an act of fury against the same musician, losing all three instruments at once.
+As we will later see, they may equally have been thrown in the latrine to save them from looting.
 Judging by the budget spent to own such instruments, they were probably lost by a person or persons who could ill afford to lose them.

 II.
 Commissioning a gittern and receiving a koboz